azuo/thread-pool-executor/README.md

 # C++ ThreadPoolExecutor

-A simple C++ thread pool implementation that conforms to Java's API.
+A simple C++ thread pool implementation that conforms to Java's API and behaviors.

 * C++11
 * A single header file, no external dependencies
-* API and behavior are consistent with Java's ThreadPoolExecutor
+* API and behaviors are consistent with Java's ThreadPoolExecutor

-### Usage example:
+## Usage example

 ```c++
 ThreadPoolExecutor::Ptr executor = ThreadPoolExecutor::newCachedThreadPool();